What Makes the Sky Red?

 Sunlight is Scattered in the Sky

-The reddish, orange and yellowish nuances of the Sun at dawn can sometimes pass unnoticed to us.
+The earth´s horizon may change tinge throughout the day.
+It may go from red to blue in a single day, depending on the time of day.
+In the morning, it may show reddish, orange and yellowish nuances and bluish at noon and then red orange and yellow matices before sunset.
 It is only when we take the time to carefully observe the Sun that we will notice the various tinges it acquires.
-Sunlight has to go through a great amount of dust particles and molecules in order to reach our eyes.
-On its travel through the Earth´s atmosphere, the wavelengths with which sunlight is composed get scattered out in the sky.
+Before sunlight penetrates the atmosphere and reaches the earth´s surface, it has to go through a great amount of dust particles and molecules in order to reach our eyes.
+The sun´s rays are scattered in the sky, with some wavelenghts being scattered more than others.

 Higher frequency light, including violet and blue, which have a wavelength ranging between 380-450 and 450-475 nanometers respectively is scattered to a greater extent than shorter wavelengths, such as yellow, orange and red whose wavelengths are between 570-590, 590-620 and 620-750 nanometers respectively.
 The scattering of light in the atmosphere is proportional to the fourth power of light wavelength, therefore, the higher frequencies (blue, indigo and violet) become more scattered than the lower frequencies (yellow, orange and red).